 Performance and Variable pay

-At an individual level employees are assessed at least once a year.
+At an individual level employee are assessed at least once a year.
 The performance assessment of all employees includes both qualitative and quantitative elements where appropriate.
 The variable pay structure for rewarding high performers is fully discretionary and is determined by individual performance and overall company affordability.
-Risk management

-In line with its interpretation of the provisions of the Directive and subject to any future change in accordance with applicable laws, regulations and/or guidance, Fidelity identifies individuals whose professional activities have a material impact on the risk profiles of the Company and the UCITS that it manages (“Identified Staff”), including:
+In line with its interpretation of the provisions of the Remuneration Directives and subject to any future change in accordance with applicable laws, regulations and/or guidance, Fidelity identifies individuals whose professional activities have a material impact on the risk profiles of the Company and the funds that it manages

 - statutory directors;